swedishvegan/complax/README.md

 ### Quick facts about Lax:
  - __Lax is a statically typed language, but has dynamically typed syntax.__ This means that although all data types are known at compile time, you can write your code without ever thinking about them.
 Thus, Lax has the "feel" of a dynamically typed language, while avoiding the performance penalties and confusing runtime errors that come with other dynamically typed languages.
  - __Lax utilizes function templates and type inference automatically.__ Wondering how a language can be statically typed without even having types declared?
 This is achieved using function templating, combined with type inference.
 The types of variables are inferred from the types of the expressions that they are initialized to.
 Each time a function is called, the compiler generates a new instantiation of the templated function based on the data types of the arguments passed to it.
  - __Lax runs on a virtual machine and is "compile once, run anywhere."__ Lax code compiles to low-level bytecode, which is cross platform and runs on any 64-bit system that has the Lax virtual machine installed.
-In the future, JIT and AOT compilation will likely be supported, as the Lax bytecode format would be fairly easy to translate into machine instrucitons.
  - __Lax has a highly extensible syntax and grammar.__ There is almost no limit on what could be considered valid syntax in Lax.
 See [Syntax](#pt3) and specifically [Functions and pattern matching](#pt3.4) for more information on what makes the Lax syntax so flexible.
+ - __Lax is JIT compiled to machine code.__ Despite its flexible syntax, Lax offers performance on par with ahead-of-time compiled code.

 For now, take a look at this simple leap-year finding example program to get a feel for what Lax code looks like.